Skip to main content

 Do you support the “Education Freedom Account” program, which gives students access to the per-pupil share of state school funding to spend on private school or home school expenses?

-"NO - This is a terrible policy that undermines public education and the unity of the community to continually improve our school system.
-It diverts public funds to private and religious schools with little oversight.
-Most of the recipients were already in private school settings.
-Vouchers lead to a self-fulfilling prophecy of failure in public education systems, as those with the means use public resources as a supplement to support their private decision and leave the schools with the fixed costs.
-This change was inserted into the budget rather than being passed by legislators to hide the underlying intentions and has opened the state system up unlimited costs that have already greatly exceeded the programs' budget."
+"This is a terrible policy that undermines the premise of public education and the unity of the community to continually improve our school system.
+It diverts public funds to private and religious schools with little oversight or accountability.
+Most of the recipients to date were already in private/home school settings before the program was enacted, demonstrating that it is not providing greater 'educational freedom' as implied.
+Vouchers lead to a self-fulfilling prophecy of failure in public education systems, as those with the means use public resources as a supplement to support their private decision, and leave the schools with the fixed costs and little ability to adjust staffing in a predictable way.
+This option was inserted into the budget, rather than being passed by legislators, and has opened the existing education system to costs that have already greatly exceeded the programs' budget.
+Proposals to expand the family income caps and other eligibility limits, further deepen the problem and further remove any pretense of providing needed options that are not otherwise possible. "

 Citizens Count Issue Survey, 2018